 |This is the call number for The Computer: A Very Short Introduction by Darrel Ince|

-The call number is both on the spine of the resource and on the record that represents this book in the library's online catalog.
+The call number is both on the spine of the resource and on the record for this book in the library's online catalog.
 The call number is called the shelf location on the catalog record.

 The letter part of the call number indicates the broad subject area of the book.
 The first number line indicates a more specific or narrower subject area.
 The letter and number on the third line are a code for the author’s last name.